 Examples of the goals occupational therapists and patients set together:

-- Complete basic life skills independently (hygiene, getting dressed, etc.).
+- Completing basic life skills independently (hygiene, getting dressed, etc.).

-- Work on handwriting or typing skills through fine motor exercises.
+- Working on handwriting or typing skills through fine motor exercises.

-- Discover coping mechanisms to process in high sensory environments.
+- Discovering coping mechanisms to process in high-sensory environments.